CubicSlimgateSummer2017/slimgateProto/README.md

 # slimgateProto

 To run the program, run bash script with command ./slimgate.sh from the folder.
 This runs both the gate itself and the flask server.
+Code should be run from a raspberry pi, with appropriate packages installed, such as flask, socket.io, gpiozero, etc.

+Programs for motor control and sensor array read are included separately as .ino files as they are uploaded to the Arduino Micros that control them.

+Raspberry Pi Code Overview:

 *  gate/ - directory that contains all programs relevant to the operation of the gate, its motors and sensors and hardware test programs.
 	*  data.txt - data file that allows socket.io bit transfer, there should be a better solution that to do this but linux prevents concurrency issues